emrecavus1/Emre-Cavus-DSA-210-Project/README.md

       - **Regression Models** (e.g., **Linear Regression, Random Forest Regressor**) to predict concentration levels based on caffeine & sleep data.
       - **Classification Models** (e.g., **Decision Trees, Logistic Regression**) to categorize days into "High Focus" vs. "Low Focus" based on caffeine and sleep habits.
       - Evaluate model performance using **RMSE (Root Mean Square Error)** and **accuracy scores**.

+4. **Exploratory Data Analysis**
+   - **Data Preprocessing**
+      - Categorized the hours of sleep as **low vs high making** the threshold 6.5 hours
+      - Converted raw daily sleep into **Sleep Deficit** (ideal = 8 hours)
+      - Created a new variable: **Caffeine Intake (Yesterday)** to explore lagged effects
+      - Labeled categorical levels for caffeine yesterday and sleep deficit (Low / Medium / High)
+   - **Descriptive Statistics & Visualizations**
+      - **Histograms and boxplots** to explore distributions
+      - **Correlation heatmaps and scatter plots** to reveal linear trends
+      - **Regression** (linear & quadratic) models with **confidence intervals** for Sleep vs Productivity
+   - **Hypothesis Testing**
+      - Conducted a **two-sample t-test** comparing productivity across sleep level groups
+         - Used the preprocessed groups which are low and high sleep hours
+         - Using each group's corresponding productive hours, tested the relationship between hours of sleep and productivity
+      - Created a **contingency table** and used the **Chi-Square Test of Independence** to assess if:
+         - Yesterday's caffeine intake affects today's sleep deficit